fmbarina/pick-lsp-formatter.nvim/README.md

 https://github.com/fmbarina/pick-lsp-formatter.nvim/assets/70731450/c2102d63-2f99-4288-9727-adc280570553

-<sub>The notifications are only for the sake of demonstration, they aren't part of the plugin.</sub>
+<sub>Notifications are for the sake of demonstration and aren't part of the plugin.</sub>

-## ✨ Features
+## Features

-- 📝 Lets you pick a single language server when formatting
+- Lets you pick a single language server when formatting
-- 💾 Remembers per filetype choices between sessions, which can be saved:
+- Remembers per-filetype choices between sessions, which can be saved:
   - per working directory
   - per project